-Wednesday, February 20, 12:15 pm – Robert Myers plays “Precursors of J.S.
-Bach,” music by Boehm, Kuhnau, Krieger, and others.
-Daquin, Bach, and others.
-At Trinity Lutheran Church, West 30th Street at Lorain Avenue, Cleveland.
+Wednesday, October 24 and 31, 12:15 pm – FREE noon-time concert.
+Robert Myers plays “Music of the Reformation,” music by Hanff, Walther, Bach, and others.
+Trinity Lutheran Church, West 30th Street at Lorain Avenue, Cleveland.
 Free parking in church lot off West 29.
-Free

 Wednesday, October 24, 6:00 pm – Choral evensong.
 The Rev. Sarah Shofstall.
 Trinity Cathedral Chamber Singers, Todd Wilson, director.
 Service: Noble in A minor.
 Trinity Cathedral, 2230 Euclid Avenue, Cleveland, OH.